RevenueCat-Samples/stripe-no-website-example/readme.md

 Parameters:

-`appUserID` - The RevenueCat app user ID to which this purchase should be applied.
+- `appUserID` - The RevenueCat app user ID to which this purchase should be applied.

-`stripePriceID` - The Price ID for the purchase.
+- `stripePriceID` - The Price ID for the purchase.
 When you create a subscription with Stripe, you create the 'Product' (for example, 'Pro Mode'), then a 'Price' (for example, $15/monthly).
 This parameter should be the price ID.
 Looks something like: `price_1GyCuXCc12BVHqV1Qx5qhFXW`

+After the purchase is completed, Stripe will send a webhook to our server with the data from the purchase.
+The server will then forward it to RevenueCat and pair it with the user ID who made the purchase.